 Green Cafe, Mill on the Green

 Probably the best place in town to appreciate Ludlow Castle in all its glory as it towers over you from its perch above Dinham Bridge.
 The Green Cafe is situated on the banks of the river Teme overlooking the weir, and serves fantastic breakfast and lunches from 10 – 4.30 except Mondays.
 The cafe was recently taken over by CSONS as an addition to their well regarded Shrewsbury restaurant.
 Their motto is ‘locally sourced, globally inspired’.
 Have a look at our news section for a sample menu.

-The French Pantry
+The French Pantry,

 This popular Ludlow institution serves hearty French cuisine in an atmospheric setting.
 Go hungry.